audiophonics/Evo_Sabre/README.md

 ## Currently supported :

 ### No, this is not working on Volumio 3 yet.
-Please be patient.
+But you can find a working pre-built volumio 3 image for your EVO [here](https://www.audiophonics.fr/en/blog-diy-audio/23-start-up-evo-raspdac-rasptouch-raspdac-mini-with-a-pre-configured-image.html).
 ### Volumio
 * Installation of OLED #2 Display
 * Installation of IR remote